-If you have concerns about your child's progress you should speak to your child's class teacher initially
+If you have concerns about your child's progress, you should speak to your child's class teacher in the first instance.

-If you are not happy that the concerns are being managed and that your child is still not making progress, you should speak to the Inclusion Leader (katie.mccombe@thomsonhouseschool.org) or the Head of School (jackie.sanders@thomsonhouseschool.org)
+If you are not happy that the concerns are being managed and that your child is still not making progress, you should speak to the SENDCo Tom Jacob (tom.jacob@thomsonhouseschool.org) or the Head of School Jackie Sanders (jackie.sanders@thomsonhouseschool.org).

-If you are still not happy, you can speak to the school SEND Governor Ed Coke Ed.coke@thomsonhouseschool.org
+If you are still not happy, you can speak to the school SEND Governor Bernadette Dooling or email her at: Bernadette.Dooling@thomsonhouseschool.org